FedericoAcostaDev/coolmovies/README2.md

 `docker stop 00NUMBERID00`

 4. That's it!
-Then you can start another
+Then you can run another one at the same port.
+To check built images, run command `docker images`